 The answer lies in the way PHP handles objects and arrays.
 In PHP, arrays are considered to be ordered maps, where each element is associated with a key.
 On the other hand, objects are instances of a class and can have properties and methods.
 When the spread operator is used with an array, PHP takes the array and expands it into separate elements while maintaining their original order intact.

 However, when it comes to objects, PHP does not have a defined order for properties and methods.
-And that making it difficult to expand them in a meaningful way.
+This makes it difficult to expand them in a meaningful way.

-Moreover, using the spread operator with objects can lead to unintended consequences.
-For example, consider the following code:
+Furthermore, employing the spread operator with objects can result in unintended consequences.
+For example.

 <?php